jonatan-ivanov/checkthat/README.md

 #What's this?
 Collection of checkers to test servers/services/etc. through Web API packed in a standalone jar.
-Currently HTTP and HTTPS are the supported protocols.
+[Check Examples](#api-examples)

 #Requirements
 * JDK 8